Will Logistics Technology Take My Job?

 Who hasn’t asked themselves whether technology is threatening their job?

 Freight forwarders themselves have another concern.
-If middlemen compete on either service or price, and digitalization standardizes service levels – then commoditization could have companies shedding staff just to stay competitive.
+If middlemen compete on either service or price, and freight quote digitalization standardizes service levels – then commoditization could have companies shedding staff just to stay competitive.
 Right?

 Freight Forwarders Are Optimistic

 Only 2% of industry leaders believe that the industry will be commoditized anytime soon.
 The lion’s share of logistics professionals (a full 60%) believe that the role of logistics providers will actually expand.

 A more recent study on the topic of freight differentiation found that over 70% of senior forwarders envisage the cost savings from automating processes being plowed back into growth.
 Forwarders aren’t taking the money and running – they’re building up and into the future.

 How does such optimism reconcile with that White House report?
 One reason forwarders are confident would be that their customers are increasingly valuing service over price.
 In other words, digitalization and forwarder success go hand in hand.

 Technology takes jobs, and the classic example is bank tellers.
 Except, a clever economist recently checked the facts, and it turns out that as ATMs were being rolled out, the number of bank tellers actually went up.
 And they have stayed up, despite the general takeup of internet banking.